voonya/pet-home/README.md

 The idea of out project is to create application which will help people who are looking for a temporary house for their pets, find it.
 Others can earn money or simply take care of pets.
 This project is high relevant nowadays, because a lot of people had to leave their houses and some of them left their pets without food and water.

 ## Roles
-There are two roles in our system:
+There are four roles in our system:
   1. Owner, the owner of the pet.
   2. Holder, person, who agreed to look after the pet.
   3. User, includes two previous roles, that has certain possibilities.
   4. Admin, manages the system.

-## Functionallity
+## Functionality
 They have different permissions and functionally.

 ### Owner